wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 To enable REST API for your node set `enable`, `port` and `api-key-hash` (can be created [here](https://nodes.wavesnodes.com/api-docs/index.html#/utils/hashSecure_1)) parameters in `waves.rest-api` section.

-The `waves.blockchain.custom.functionality` section allows to set the timestamps of activation of different blockchain validations.
-In this section developers can add new parameters, which are not present in the standard node configuration.
+The `waves.blockchain.custom.functionality` section allows to set the activation height for blockchain features.
 You can enable/disable features on your node by modifying the `pre-activated-features` parameter.
 The supported features are listed in [Features](/en/waves-node/features/) article.
+You can add features that do not exist in the standard node configuration.

 ### Step 6